 Conclusion: How Email Marketing Can Help SEO

-SEO and Email Marketing, while different, complement each other exceptionally well.
-SEO serves as an indirect touchpoint, helping attract potential customers by improving your online visibility and thereby boosting signups for your email newsletter.
+While different, both marketing methods complement each other: SEO helps attract potential customers by improving your online visibility and thereby boosting signups for your email newsletter.

 On the other hand, email marketing enables a direct and more personal interaction with your audience, which benefits your visibility in search engines by generating valuable brand and navigational searches.
 Keep in mind that this is a ‘long-haul' strategy, where you might not get results immediately, but you will see a return over time.